giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/Mangrove.md

 let date = new Date();
 date.setDate(date.getDate() + days);
 date.setMonth(date.getMonth() + months);
-- Nonce is autoselected if needed and can be a number
+- Nonce is auto-selected if needed and can be a number
 - Date can be a Date or a number

 #### Parameters